davecburke/silverbullet-clipper/README.md

 - Storage: used to save extension options.

 # Version History
+## 1.2.0

+- Added ability to save page metadata as frontmatter

 ## 1.1.2

 - Added tabs permission to fix some sporadic errors where the captured tab was undefined